-- -- predict and describe the structure of atoms - -- predict and describe the structure and properties of molecules/compounds - -- describe and quantify changes associated with chemical reactions - -- apply the concepts learned in class to laboratory experiments - 2.
+- -- predict if a reaction will happen (thermodynamics) - -- predict how fast a reaction will be (kinetics) - -- predict where a reaction will stop (equilibrium) - -- describe the factors that control thermodynamics, kinetics and equilibrium - -- apply these concepts to acid-base and oxidation-reduction reactions - -- apply the concepts learned in class to laboratory experiments - 2.
 Learn to think like a scientist after all, science is a process, not just a body of knowledge. - -- grow analytical skills, including critical thinking, data analysis, and problem solving - -- grow communication and collaboration skills, including team work, time-management and self-assessment